gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 After downloading the appropriate option for your system, run the installer and complete the installation process.
 Once the program is done installing, open the Arduino IDE.

-Now that we are in the Arduino IDE we will need to install the SODAQ ExpLoRer Board and some libraries that we will use throughout the guide.
+Now that we are in the Arduino IDE, install the SODAQ ExpLoRer Board and some libraries that will be use throughout the guide.
 - To do this, first navigate to the Preferences window by going to `File > Preferences`.
 - Now, in the textbox named 'Additional Boards Manager URLs:' paste the following `http://downloads.sodaq.net/package_sodaq_samd_index.json`.
 - Then click the Ok button

-This will alow us to find the package that includes the SODAQ ExpLoRer board.
+This will allow you to find the package that includes the SODAQ ExpLoRer board.

 - Next navigate to the boards manager by going to `Tools > Board: > Boards Manager...`
 - Then using the search bar enter `SODAQ SAMD Boards` and install the package with the same name.
 - Once the package is finished installing click the close button.

-Now that we have installed the package we can select our SODAQ ExpLoRer Board.
+Now that we have installed the package, select your SODAQ ExpLoRer Board.

 - To do so navigate and click `Tools > Board: > SODAQ SAMD (32-bits ARM Cortex-M0+) Boards > SODAQ ExpLoRer`

-Now that we have selected the correct Board there are three Libraries that we must install.
+Now that you have selected the correct Board there are three Libraries to install.

 - First navigate to the Library Manager by going to `Tools > Manage Libraries...`.

-Next, much like you installed the `SODAQ SAMD Boards` in the Boards Manager, Search for and install the following libraries.
+Next, much like installing the `SODAQ SAMD Boards` in the Boards Manager, Search for and install the following libraries.

 - `Sodaq_RN2483`
 - `Sodaq_wdt`
 - `TheThingsNetwork`

-Once all of the installs are complete click close and you are now done with setting up the environment.
+Once all of the installs are complete, click close, as the environment is now finished setting up.

 ## Test that the SODAQ ExpLoRer is Working (Optional)
-To test that the SODAQ ExpLoRer is connected properly and working you can follow the following steps.
+To test that the SODAQ ExpLoRer is connected properly and working complete the following steps:

 - First, plug in your SODAQ ExpLoRa to your computer using the micro usb cable.
 - Then Navigate to `Tools > Port:` and ensure that the port that has the SODAQ device is selected.